SWC-OSG-Workshop/general/README.md

     `root` is '..' if the page is one directory down, '../..' if it is two levels down, and so on.
-*   `venue` is the name of the institution or group hosting the bootcamp.
+*   `venue` is the name of the institution or group hosting the workshop.
-*   `address` is the bootcamp's street address.
+*   `address` is the workshop's street address.
 *   `country` must be a hyphenated country name like 'United-States'.
     This is used to look up flags for display in the main web site;
     see the `assets/flags` directory in the `site` repo for a full list of valid names.
-*   `latlng` is the latitude and longitude of the bootcamp site (so we can put a pin on our map).
+*   `latlng` is the latitude and longitude of the workshop site (so we can put a pin on our map).
-*   `humandate` is the human-friendly dates for the bootcamp (e.g., Jul 3-4, 2015).
+*   `humandate` is the human-friendly dates for the workshop (e.g., Jul 3-4, 2015).
     Please use three- or four-letter month names and abbreviations (e.g., `Dec` instead of `December`).
-*   `startdate` is the bootcamp's starting date in YYYY-MM-DD format.
+*   `startdate` is the workshop's starting date in YYYY-MM-DD format.
-*   `enddate` is the bootcamp's ending date in the same format.
+*   `enddate` is the workshop's ending date in the same format.
-    If your bootcamp is only one day long, the `enddate` field can be deleted.
+    If your workshop is only one day long, the `enddate` field can be deleted.
 *   `registration` is `open` (if anyone is allowed to sign up) or `restricted` (if only some people are allowed to take part).